Bridget Glomski, M.D.

 Here are a few things you should know before your first exam:

 Regardless of your sexual activity, when you turn 21, it's time for your first Pap test.
-If you have concerns about sexually transmitted diseases, pelvic pain or vaginal discharge prior to 21, consult with your health care provider.
+If you have concerns about sexually transmitted infections, pelvic pain or vaginal discharge prior to 21, talk to your health care provider.